mdn/release-dashboard/README.md

-# Release Dashboard
+# MDN Content Dashboard

+An app of tools for the MDN Content Team.

+## Release dashboard

-An app for managing bugzilla bugs that need MDN docs.
+Tool for managing bugzilla bugs that need MDN docs.

 You can look up bugs for the next release, bugs that might need `dev-doc-needed`, bugs from different categories.

 You can batch set `dev-doc-complete` and push bugs to github projects.

 (Add feature list here)

+## GitHub Visualisation

 ## Project setup